AliAlSubhi98/Upskilling/upskilling_docs/docs/topics/Project-Management.md

 **Completed:** Smart Deploy Monitor V2 Project Management Practice

 **What I Learned:**
-- **Task Breakdown**: Broke down a complex project into 5 manageable tasks with clear dependencies
+- **Task Breakdown**: Broke down a complex project into 5 manageable tasks with clear dependencies.
+Smaller tasks are easier to tackle.
-- **Eisenhower Matrix**: Categorized tasks by urgency and importance (Urgent/Important, Important/Not Urgent, etc.)
+- **Eisenhower Matrix**: Categorized tasks by urgency and importance.
+Helps prioritize what actually matters.
-- **Story Points**: Estimated tasks using story points (1-8 scale) for sprint planning
+- **Story Points**: Estimated tasks using story points (1-8 scale) for sprint planning.
+Relative sizing is easier than hours.
-- **Time Tracking**: Used Pomodoro technique (25-minute focused sessions) for productivity
+- **Time Tracking**: Used Pomodoro technique (25-minute focused sessions) for productivity.
+Short bursts help maintain focus.
-- **GitHub Issues**: Created issue templates for bugs and features with proper labeling
+- **GitHub Issues**: Created issue templates for bugs and features with proper labeling.
+Makes tracking easier.
-- **Sprint Planning**: Planned a 2-week sprint with 17 story points capacity
+- **Sprint Planning**: Planned a 2-week sprint with 17 story points capacity.
+Realistic planning prevents burnout.

-**Resources Used:**
-- GitHub Issues documentation
-- Pomodoro technique guides
-- Agile project management principles
-- ChatGPT for task breakdown examples

-**How I Applied This Knowledge:**
+**What I Did:**
 - Created a complete project plan for Smart Deploy Monitor V2
 - Implemented task tracking with status updates and time logging
 - Used Eisenhower Matrix to prioritize database setup over documentation